Rachel2308/from-field-to-frame/TESTING.md

 testing on add_product page

 invlaid form is entered (tested through adding invalid price) - error message pops up advising user to correct the price (But not a toast)

+testing on edit_product page

+invlaid form is entered (tested through adding invalid price) - error message pops up advising user to correct the price (But not a toast)